-The guidelines and application forms for GIS are provided on the ACE website.
+The guidelines and application forms for GIS are provided on the ACE website (note 2).
 They are separated into national institutions, non-national institutions and those with Designated collections.
 These forms are:

 - a.
-GIS: guidelines for national institutions - b.
+GIS: guidelines for national institutionsb - b.
 GIS: guidelines for non-national institutions - c.
 GIS application form, national institutions - d.
 GIS non-national application form designated - e.
 GIS non-national application form - f.
 Images template GIS scheme

-The GIS guidelines for national institutions do not state environmental guidelines for temperature, Relative Humidity and light.
+The GIS guidelines for national institutions do not state environmental guidelines for temperature, Relative Humidity (note 3) and light.
 National institutions sign the irrevocable undertaking to the Secretary of State, contained in Annex B of the GIS Guidelines.
 This commits them to, "provide a level of environment monitoring and control equivalent to that applied to objects or items in our own collection which are similar to the object(s) loaned and which are necessary for the appropriate and effective care of the object(s) loaned".
-The indemnities for individual instances (an example is contained in Appendix G) states that they must also, "comply with any further conditions which the Environmental Adviser of the Arts Council may recommend to the borrower".
+The indemnities for individual instances (an example is contained in Appendix G) states that they must also, "comply with any further conditions which the Environmental Adviser of the Arts Council may recommend to the borrower" (note 4).
 The undertaking for non-national institutions similarly requires the borrower to, "provide a level of environment monitoring and control equivalent to that applied to objects or items in our own collection which are similar to the object(s) loaned and which are necessary for the appropriate and effective care of the object(s) loaned".
 The appended model application form indicates environmental guidelines for temperature, Relative Humidity and light.
 They state:

-- The minimum and maximum conditions for Relative Humidity per week will be within the band 40-65% with a maximum cycle of 10% within 24 hours. - Temperature within the band 16°-24°C with a maximum cycle of 4°C within 24 hours.
+- The minimum and maximum conditions for Relative Humidity per week will be within the band 40-65% with a maximum cycle of 10% within 24 hours. - Temperature within the band 16°-24°C with a maximum cycle of 4°C within 24 hours (note 5). - Light levels of 200 lux or below, and 50 lux and below (note 6).